Bridging the Gap between Millennials and Home Buying…

 Enter VR.
 With simple equipment you can walk home buyers through model homes and have your salesman work with them if they want changes.
 With software like Envisioneer, changes can be made together in the model and then transport them back to the space to watch them smile when they see their ideas come to life.
 When you can interact with a space, walk through it, visualize it, explore, you become emotionally attached.
 2D plans or a balsawood model can’t evoke the same emotions.
 The VR experience of interacting with the space builds the foundation for better communication.

-The U.S. Census bureau reports that the millennial generation is the largest generation ever with over 90 million people.
+The U.S. Census Bureau reports that the millennial generation is the largest generation ever with over 90 million people.
 This is a generation that was brought up with technology.
 In an article written by the US Chamber Foundation Organization, they stated that 75% of millennials have at least one social networking profile.
-Goldmansachs.com reports that the peek home buying age is between 26 and 46 years of age.
-The bulk of millennials are in that age bracket, many still living at home but starting to peak their heads out of the nest to see what is out there in affordable housing.
+Goldmansachs.com reports that the peak home-buying age is between 26 and 46 years of age.
+The bulk of millennials are in that age bracket, many still living at home but starting to peek their heads out of the nest to see what is out there in affordable housing.
 This is a generation with technology prowess like never before.
 Where older generations went for a social visit, this generation is all about social too; tweeting, sharing and posting.
 So here is a large market ripe for home buying, that is all about technology and ready to socially share anything you give them that is exciting.
 Sounds to me like a time for builders to target this large market and engage them with exciting home buying VR experiences.
-Hopefully, they will be excited enough to evoke sharing their experience about their tech savvy builder and hence build your market.
+Hopefully, they will be excited enough to evoke sharing their experience about their tech-savvy builder and hence build your market.

 Technology is here for the home building sector to embrace.
-Virtual Reality speaks to the millennial generation that grew up with technology and now chase Pokémon :-).
+Virtual Reality speaks to the millennial generation that grew up with technology.
 This is a generation we need to market heavily for new home purchases as they delve into that next stage of life.
 Virtual Reality puts you in the forefront of technology and for a society that flocks to the latest and greatest gadgets, let them flock to you, the builder that uses the latest innovations in your business.

 For your Followup…